-Activists from across the country are heading to Jena, Louisiana for a major demonstration on Thursday to protest the treatment of six African American high school students who were jailed and faced attempted murder charges for taking part in a fight after nooses were hung from a tree in the schoolyard.
+Activists from across the country are heading to Jena, Louisiana, for a major demonstration on Thursday to protest the treatment of six African-American high school students who were jailed and faced attempted murder charges for taking part in a fight after nooses were hung from a tree in the schoolyard.
 Last night we interviewed activists in Harlem as they boarded buses bound for Jena. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: Last night, Democracy Now! went up to Harlem to speak to New Yorkers who had hired a bus to make the trip to be part of Thursday’s march.
+Last night, Democracy Now! went up to Harlem to speak to New Yorkers who had hired a bus to make the trip to be part of Thursday’s march.

 AMY GOODMAN: We’re here on 125th Street at the historic Apollo Theater.
 It’s about 9:00 on Tuesday night.
-A group of people have gathered here in line waiting for a bus to take them more than 1,400 miles, more than twenty-one hours, to Jena, Louisiana.
+A group of people have gathered here in line waiting for a bus to take them more than 1,400 miles, more than 21 hours, to Jena, Louisiana.
 We asked them why.